David-bfg/david-bfg/_posts/2020-04-01-covid-project-what-2-watchlist.md

 - UI cleanup
   - Unappealing card borders removed
   - Color icons for Add-remove action
-  - Icons: for navigation, help and highlighting things.
+  - Icons: for navigation, help and highlighting things
   - Anything else with rough edges
-- Improved media details for where to find media streaming.
+- Improved media details for where to find media streaming
 - Streaming manager drawer
-  - To easily hide or access of the streaming services you’re interested in comparing.
+  - To easily hide or access of the streaming services you’re interested in comparing
 - Element UI tables
-  - Sort streaming service metrics based on user choice.
+  - Sort streaming service metrics based on user choice
 - Watchlist creation without creating an account
 - porting some UI elements to the new library for code consistency
-- backend unit tests.
+- backend unit tests

 As I continued refining the app, I began reassessing certain components of Meteor, gradually reducing reliance on the platform in favor of tools with larger communities.
 I found myself navigating through dependency hell one too many times, encountering libraries that were broken in the latest versions or had conflicting dependencies.